mutisama/agency-broker/README.md

 There are two routes on front end which are `/signup` and `/brokerlist`

-To be able to run front-end in debug mode, you should `npm install` and `npm start` respectively.
+To be able to run front-end in debug mode, you should run `npm install` and `npm start` respectively.

 ### Backend